SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Unsupervised Selection:
 - Cold Start Active Learning Strategies in the Context of Imbalanced Classification [2022]: Use clustering scores to select.
 - Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]

+## Start Point

+When to switch from passive learning to AL?

+- How Much a Model Be Trained by Passive Learning Before Active Learning?
+[2022]

 ## Stop criteria